bubahaze/bugtracker/README.md

 - access through REST API 🎛️
 - registration & login & security with **Spring Security** 🥬
 - connection with **PostgreSQL** database 🐘
+- bug & user entities
+- some MVC
 - and many more :boom: